mlrennerfr/SuperRes/Readme.md

 I M P O R T A N T
 ********************************************************************

-Data:
+To run the app : set the path to the folder SuperRes_v4.
+Run SuperRes_v4_App.mlapp to start (double-click on this file).

-The program works having the data on the current directory.
+Please note that the program works having the data on the current directory.

-To search the data directory, use MatLab or in the SPTrack window, File->Data folder.
+Please refer to help files for the description of the fonctionalities.

 ********************************************************************